krithigav/RS_Group/README.md

 Performance Test Artifacts of RS Group Performance Testing exercise

 ## Objective:
-The objective is to conduct performance test for RS Components’ Irish Website
+The objective is to conduct performance test for RS Group’s Irish Website

 ## Test Requirements: